Parameter estimation and uncertainty quantification using information geometry: Acknowledgements

 \section{Acknowledgements}

 We thank Professor Alan Garfinkel (UCLA) for introducing K.B. to information geometry, and for numerous discussions while both were at the University of Oxford.
-We also thank Dr. Brodie Lawson (QUT) for some helpful discussions.
+We also thank Dr. Brodie Lawson (QUT) for some helpful discussions. \cbl Finally, we thank two anonymous referees for their helpful comments. \cb